chipster/chipster-openshift/k3s/README.md

 ### Updates

-#### Introduction to updates and remarks
+#### Introduction to updates

 Even if you have just installed a new Chipster server, it's recommended to follow this chapter.
 It includes instructions for specifying a container image version and pulling all images, which makes sure your Chipster installation doesn't break when new versions are released.

 If you are going to maintain a Chipster server, you should subscribe at least to the [chipster-tech](https://chipster.2.rahtiapp.fi/contact) email list to get notifications about critical vulnerabilities.
 Consider subscribing to the [chipster-announcements](https://chipster.2.rahtiapp.fi/contact) list too which focuses on the new analysis features for end-users.